ray-project/ray/doc/source/ray-air/benchmarks.rst

 This task checks the performance parity between native Pytorch Distributed and Ray Train's distributed TorchTrainer.

-We demonstrate that the performance is similar between the two frameworks.
+We demonstrate that the performance is similar (within 10\%) between the two frameworks.
+Performance may vary greatly across different model, hardware, and cluster configurations.

 .. list-table::